 Joel and Luke ended the set with their Grammy-nominated single, ‘joy.’, which got both the young and old on their feet and jumping to the chorus.
 The Smallbone brothers and the band later came out during the encore to play their cover of ‘Little Drummer Boy’.
 While it was well past Christmas, the band started their Burn The Ships Tour at the start of the year, hence the song choice.

 After the concert ended and the band left the stage, R3HAB’s remix of ‘joy.’ played in the background while fans decked to the front, taking photos with the stage as a backdrop.

-All in all, it was a great performance by Joel, Luke and the band, but unfortunately the audience was not on par with the band’s energy levels.
+All in all, for KING & COUNTRY first performance by Joel, Luke and the band was great, but unfortunately the audience was not on par with the band’s energy levels.
 Compared to for KING & COUNTRY’s concerts in other countries, the audience in Singapore simply weren’t as hyped.
 Perhaps it was because the theatre consisted of more adults who just wanted to sit and enjoy the performance in a less chaotic manner.
 The audience on the balcony – which seemed to be mostly filled with youth – seemed to be more enthusiastic throughout the night, which brought up the overall energy level of the crowd.

 for King & Country Burn The Ships Tour – Live in Singapore Concert Setlist

 1. Fix My Eyes

 3. Messengers (Lecrae cover)